VitMain/cygnus_choc/Readme.md

 ### Build instructions
 1. Download the 3d files out of ```/files``` and print them yourself or have them printed by service
-2. From that point on I would encourage you to just follow jahukaup's [guide](https://github.com/juhakaup/keyboards/tree/main/Cygnus%20v1.0) as it is much more comprehensive.
+2. From that point on I would encourage you to just follow juhakaup's [guide](https://github.com/juhakaup/keyboards/tree/main/Cygnus%20v1.0) as it is much more comprehensive.
 3. This model does not use screws to fix the pcbs in place, since the case is quite thin where the switches attach.
 I would first test that everything works electrically and glue them in place with hot glue afterwards.
 4. For wiring, you can check out the [repo](https://github.com/vuoz/cygnus-xiao-ble) I mentioned to make sure to get the wiring correct
 5. Fork this repo, wait for the github actions to finish and download & flash to firmware to the controllers. ( This repo only contains firmware for dongle based setup.
 If you want a standalone with left as central you can go to the [main](https://github.com/vuoz/cygnus-xiao-ble) branch on my other repo and take that firmware)